minmarg/comer2/README.md

 ```

    The package also contains the perl script blast2fa.pl to convert
    (PSI-)BLAST output to FASTA format.
-Please type "blast2fa.pl -h" for more
+Please type `blast2fa.pl -h` for more
    information.

 # Final Notes